 Texas statutes require that any cash balance in any fund shall, to the extent not insured by the Federal Deposit Insurance Corporation or its successor, be continuously secured by a valid pledge to the District of securities eligible under the laws of Texas to secure the funds of the District, having an aggregate market value, including accrued interest, at all times equal to the uninsured cash balance in the fund to which such securities are pledged.
-At fiscal year end, the carrying amount of the District's deposits was \$2,824,359 and the bank balance was \$3,037,713.
-Of the bank balance, \$539,782 was covered by federal depository insurance and the balance was covered by collateral pledged in the name of the District and held in a third party depository.
+At fiscal year end, the carrying amount of the District's deposits was \$2,333,304 and the bank balance was \$2,364,063.
+The District was not exposed to custodial credit risk at fiscal year-end.